 - Lorraine Rogers (2008 to 2016)

-On Thursday 29th September, 2016 the band was delighted to appoint David Ruel as it’s new Musical Director marking a new chapter in the band’s history.
-Since David’s appointment the band has since enjoyed a renewed enthusiasm and success under his baton.
+On Thursday 29th September, 2016 the band was delighted to appoint the highly respected conductor and musician David Ruel as it’s new Musical Director marking a new chapter in the band’s history.
+David’s appointment saw the band enjoy a renewed enthusiasm and success under his baton.